ckavanagh21/phil-spam-script/README.md

 # phil-spam-script
 Spam script for spaming comment sections in various phils for pikapp.
 Tutorial: https://youtu.be/UMK7mCgLHB4
-(The tutorial is slighlty outdated.
+(The tutorial is slightly outdated.
 Ignore the part where I tell you to edit the file and instead just run it.)

 Text instructions:
 1. Download Python on your computer from this link: https://www.python.org/downloads/